SD › Vanuatu Hotels › Mangoes Resort Review

 There is very little in the immediate area, but these 3 places in nearby hotels are within walking distance:

-- Retreat Seaside Resort – expat hangout, with pub meals, pizzas, daily specials and happy hours.
-Also, movie nights, sports on TV and gorgeous lagoon views.
-650m south along Captain Cook Avenue.
+- Retreat Seaside Resort – Expat hangout, with pub meals, pizzas, daily specials and happy hours.
+Also, movie nights, sports on TV, and gorgeous lagoon views.
+700m south along Captain Cook Avenue.

-- Leaf Restaurant – renowned across the island for all-day dining, cocktails and banana pancakes.
+- Leaf Restaurant – Renowned across the island for all-day dining, cocktails, and banana pancakes.
 (Yes, really.)
 Also, terrific for trying traditional food.
-At Poppy’s on the Lagoon Resort, 750m south along Captain Cook Avenue.
+At Poppy’s on the Lagoon, 750m south along Captain Cook Avenue.

-- Spice (24406) – classy Indian, offering more than just curries.
-Lunchtime specials, children’s menus and vegetarian meals.
-3-minute drive.
+- Spice – Classy Indian, offering more than just curries.
+Lunchtime specials, children’s menus, and vegetarian meals.

-- L’houstalet (22303) – chic French (yes, with frogs’ legs and escargots), but also very popular for pizza.
+- L’houstalet – Chic French (yes, with frogs’ legs and escargots), but also very popular for pizza.
 Same owner for 40 years and probably no redecorating since.
-3-minute drive.

-- Market or Grocery: A few basic shops along the main road, about 500m up Captain Cook Avenue and past the roundabout.
+- A few basic shops along the main road, about 500m up Captain Cook Avenue and past the roundabout.

 From the roundabout about 200m up Captain Cook Avenue, public minibuses hurtle along to Port Vila and beyond every few seconds.